 When did punk first find an audience in Japan?

-Whilst UK punk dress fairly quickly became the uniform leather jacket, bondage trousers and spiky hair you just have to look at grainy old YouTube clips of bands such as Death Side or Gas to see the look in extremis, with gravity defying two foot mohicans and liberty spikes that make most Western punks look like bank managers, even though the stylistic reference points, in particular the 'UK82' studded jackets and spiked hair, are the same.
-Conversely, you just have to look at the Ganguro or Kogal orange-tan and panda eyes look that was a massive mainstream female youth culture for years to see this extremity in appearance isn't just the preserve of punks but schoolgirls too.
+While UK punk dress fairly quickly became the uniform leather jacket, bondage trousers and spiky hair, you just have to look at grainy old YouTube clips of bands such as Death Side or Gas to see the look in extremis — with gravity defying two foot mohicans and liberty spikes that make most Western punks look like bank managers, even though the stylistic reference points, in particular the 'UK82' studded jackets and spiked hair, are the same.
+Conversely, you just have to look at the Ganguro or Kogal orange-tan and panda eyes look that was a massive mainstream female youth culture for years to see this extremity in appearance isn't just the preserve of punks but schoolgirls, too.

 How does that tally with the perception of Japan as quite a conservative society?
 Are its practitioners regarded as outsiders in that sense?

-The one thing you come to realise the more time you spend there is that while Japanese society may have the outward appearance of being conservative, in many ways it's infinitely more extreme and unconstrained than the West.
-Obviously it's the unbridled attitude to sex and it's representation in any and every form that is most obvious and best known but the same envelope pushing attitude can be found in the more areas you encounter, whether it's the salaryman's post-work drinks lasting all night and ending with them collapsed, vomiting in the street or their extreme right groups marching about in fascist uniforms carrying swastika flags.
+The one thing you come to realize the more time you spend there is that while Japanese society may have the outward appearance of being conservative, in many ways it's infinitely more extreme and unconstrained than the West.
+Obviously it's the unbridled attitude to sex and its representation in any and every form that is most obvious and best known, but the same envelope-pushing attitude can be found in the more areas you encounter — whether it's the salaryman's post-work drinks lasting all night and ending with them collapsed, vomiting in the street or their extreme right groups marching about in fascist uniforms carrying swastika flags.
 Once you get past the formality of the bows the breaks are well and truly off.
 Punks in Japan are outsiders and are viewed either antagonistically by the police and authorities or as a curiosity by more those of a more liberal outlook.
-As there isn't a benefits system like in Britain and begging is illegal many punks I know work in construction or in factories where their appearance isn't an issue.
+As there isn't a benefits system like in Britain and begging is illegal, many punks I know work in construction or in factories where their appearance isn't an issue.
 Punk for them is a way of life with its own belief system as well as musical tastes.
 And it's as much a culture of opposition to commerciality within the punk scene as it is to mainstream society which is what keeps it underground and vital.

 How welcomed were you as an outsider?